disunity-hq/store/DI.md

 Factory closures allow us to help the container generate unbound dependencies.
 By binding a factory closure with a transient lifetime, those dependencies can even vary each time they're generated.

 But what if we have some data we want to pass in during the creation of a dependency?
-The factory closure can only take an `IServiceProvider` and only the container can all it.
+The factory closure can only take an `IServiceProvider` and only the container can call it.

 #### Delegates

-What if the type we bound in the container was not a concrete type or interface, but a function type or in .NET-lingo, a delegate?
+What if the type we bound in the container was not a concrete type or interface, but a function type, or in .NET-lingo, a delegate?
 What if we bound a delegate in the container which took our runtime data and produced an instance of our dependency?

 Imagine that `Foo` depends on `ILogger` and `Stream`.
 The container can satisfy the `ILogger` dependency, but we only have `Stream` instances at runtime.
 For example, inside an ASP view we might have the `Stream` representing a form-submitted file.